Noigrume/vue-portfolio/README.md

     Interactive UI: I'll be using Vue 3's reactivity and component-based architecture to create a smooth experience.
     Responsive Design: The portfolio will be designed to look great on all devices, SASS with be implemented .

-If you want to run this project locally or explore the code, you can follow the instructions in the README or visit the live demo here.
-Thank You

 # Get started

 ## Project Setup